fsprojects/Paket/docs/content/index.md

     $ paket install

 The [install command](paket_install.html) will analyze your [Paket.dependencies](Dependencies_file.html) file and generate a [Paket.lock](lock_file.html) file alongside it.
-If the lockfile already exists, then it will not be regenerated.
+If the lock file already exists, it will not be regenerated.

 You may have a [Paket.references](References_files.html) file next to your VS projects to have Paket automatically add references for the package IDs noted in that file.

-All of the involved files (`Paket.dependencies`, `Paket.lock` and `Paket.references`) should be committed to your version control system.
+All of the files involved (`Paket.dependencies`, `Paket.lock` and `Paket.references`) should be committed to your version control system.

+Determine if there are package updates available:

+    [lang=batchfile]
+    $ paket outdated

+Download updated packages; update lock:

+    [lang=batchfile]
+    $ paket update

+The [update command](paket_update.html) will analyze your [Paket.dependencies](Dependencies_file.html) file, and (iff the rules dictate that any direct or indirect dependencies have updates that should be applied) updates the [Paket.lock](lock_file.html) file.

 Contributing and copyright
 --------------------------